raesene/kube_security_lab/Scenario Setups/Unauthenticated-Kubernetes-Dashboard.md

 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' kubedash-control-plane
 ```

-Then in a browser navigate to https://[IP]:31337 and you can use the "Skip" option available on the login page.
+Then in a browser navigate to https://[IP]:31337 and bypass the inevitable certificate warnings, to get started.